ideagalaxy/GBP_model-pypdevs-lib-/README.md

 # GBP_model-pypdevs-lib-
-Implement GBP model with pypdevs library (in python 2.7.18)
+Implement GBP model with pypdevs library
+>> Updated python 3.11 version

 You can refer to download pypdevs library this link https://msdl.uantwerpen.be/documentation/PythonPDEVS/index.html